Belongingness

 Belongingness is the human emotional need to be an accepted member of a group.
 Whether it is family, friends, co-workers, a religion, or something else, some people tend to have an 'inherent' desire to belong and be an important part of something greater than themselves.
 This implies a relationship that is greater than simple acquaintance or familiarity.

 Belonging is a strong feeling that exists in human nature.
-To belong or not to belong is a subjective experience that can be influenced by a number of factors within ourselves and our surrounding environment.
-One's sense of belonging can greatly impact the physical, emotional, psychological, and spiritual emotions within oneself.
+To belong or not to belong is a subjective experience that can be influenced by a number of factors within people and their surrounding environment.
+A person's sense of belonging can greatly impact the physical, psychological, and spiritual emotions within themselves.

-Roy Baumeister and Mark Leary argue that belongingness is such a fundamental human motivation that we feel severe consequences for not belonging.
-Were it not so fundamental then lacking a sense of belonging would not have such dire consequences for us.
+Roy Baumeister and Mark Leary argue that belongingness is such a fundamental human motivation that people feel severe consequences for not belonging.
+Were it not so fundamental, then lacking a sense of belonging would not have such dire consequences.
 This desire is so universal that the need to belong is found across all cultures and different types of people.

-Active listening can help create the feeling of belonging, this is because you are able to listen and respond to another person in an understanding and meaningful way.
+Active listening can help create the feeling of belonging; this is because it enables the ability to respond to another person in an understanding and meaningful way.
+When the person feels truly heard, especially in a way that promotes unconditional positive regard, they are able to feel a significantly higher sense of belonging and acceptance.